For AI agents: a documentation index is available at /llms.txt

 Skip to main content

-Your API key authenticates all requests to Browserless services.
-Manage your key from the Browserless dashboard.
+Your API token authenticates all requests to Browserless services.
+Manage your token from the Browserless dashboard.

 1. Log in to your account at browserless.io/account

-2. Your API key is displayed on the account home page under the API Key section
+2. Your API token is displayed on the account home page under the API Key section

-3. Click the Copy button next to your key to copy it to your clipboard
+3. Click the Copy button next to your token to copy it to your clipboard

 Add your API token to the URL query string as ?token=YOUR_TOKEN.
 Invalid tokens result in HTTP 401 or 403 responses.
 Keep the URL secure and avoid exposing it in client-side code or logs.

-If your API key has been compromised or you want to rotate it as a security best practice, use the Change API Key button in the dashboard.
+If your API token has been compromised or you want to rotate it as a security best practice, use the Change API Key button in the dashboard.

 1. Navigate to browserless.io/account